bilgealtay/reporting/src/README.md

 - [Maven 3]

 ** Project based on Spring Boot and RestAPI.
 Project has a docker file and can be dockerized.
-Project build on Heroku and can be reached
+Project deployed on Heroku but is not reachable right now. working on it
     https://raven-reporting.herokuapp.com/